endoflife-date/endoflife.date/products/pan-cortex-xdr.md

 > [Palo Alto Networks](https://www.paloaltonetworks.com/) [Cortex XDR agent](https://docs.paloaltonetworks.com/cortex/cortex-xdr) protects endpoints by preventing known and unknown malware from running on those endpoints and by halting any attempts to leverage software exploits and vulnerabilities.
 The agent can be installed on a variety of operating systems including Windows, macOS, Android, and Linux.
 Software updates are provided as part of a valid support agreement.

+## Critical Environment (CE)
+The critical environment (CE) line, released every 12-18 months is supported for 24 months.
+This CE line is based on an existing agent line, already available, and becomes a critical environment line only after its stability has been verified.
+The line receives content updates and minor version releases relating to high and critical-severity bug fixes alongside security fixes within the existing capabilities for its entire support cycle.
+The CE line is recommended for customers running in regulated environments, looking for less frequent upgrades and stability-focused versions.